subugoe/oa2020cadata/analysis/paper.md

 of scholarly articles per country of affiliation from corresponding authors.
-The dataset also allows for a breakdown by journal, including information whether it was operated as a subscription or fully open access, and by publishers.
-We constructed the dataset using the quality assured Web of Science in-house database from the German Competence Center for Bibliometrics.
-We enriched the data with publisher information from Crossref, a large DOI registration agency for scholarly work, and with open access journal information provided by the Biefeld GOLD OA list (Bruns et al. 2019).
+The dataset also allows for a breakdown by journal, including information whether it was operated as a subscription or fully open access journal, and by publishers.
+We constructed the dataset using the quality-assured Web of Science in-house database from the German Competence Center for Bibliometrics.
+We enriched the data with publisher information from Crossref, a large DOI registration agency for scholarly work, and with open access journal information provided by the Biefeld GOLD OA list, a dataset extending open access journal information from the DOAJ with data from other sources (Bruns et al. 2019).

 The data cannot only serve as a critical input for negotiations in the context of transformative agreements, but also in the quantitative study of the academic publishing industry and the open access uptake across countries.
 For instance, national transformative agreements with large publishers will increase opportunities to publish open access.
-They will therefore likely have an impact on the open access share of a country with such agreements.
+The existence of such agreements will therefore likely have an impact on the open access share of a country with such agreements.
 To demonstrate the dataset’s potential significance, we will present two new findings using the dataset: a global map of publishers’s market share, and an analysis of country of affiliation by publisher.
 Source code used for compiling the dataset is shared along with the resulting datasets.

 ## Data and Methods